-- 9 The city/public authority shall examine the development of an urban economic strategy/group strategy for the city/public authority in order to address and additionally activate the overarching potentials for the city/public authority. - 10 At this point, the respective Public Corporate Governance Code has to provide for a regulation that sets out the respective legal requirements for economic activity or the requirement for the public sector to establish and own a share in an enterprise.
+- 9 The public authority shall examine the development of a sustainable overall strategy (in municipalities e.g., urban economic strategy) in order to address and additionally activate the overarching potentials for the public authority. - 10 At this point, the respective Public Corporate Governance Code has to provide for a regulation that sets out the respective legal requirements for economic activity or the requirement for the public sector to establish and own a share in an enterprise.